vorsanigo/ML_project/README.md

 Going back to the main task, we now consider the core of the project:

-* `autoencoder.py` In this file we have implemented both our autoencoders: the simple one and the one with the _triplet loss_.
+* `autoencoder.py` In this file we have implemented both our autoencoder and encoder: the first one with _MSE_ loss function and the one with the _triplet loss_.
 In this file we have implemented functions for setting the _neural network architecture_, for creating, saving, compiling and fitting the models the model.

 * `main_img_retrival.py`, `main_triplets.py` & `main_pretrained.py`These three files are the __essence__ of the project.
-  Each of them is associated to a model: respectively, to the autoencoder, the autoencoder with the triplet loss and the ResNet50.
+  Each of them is associated to a model: respectively, to the autoencoder, the encoder with the triplet loss and the ResNet50.
 By running these files you create the model and  __execute the reverse image task__.
 Before running the code you can specify some parameters such as the batch size (e.g. -bs 32 -e 60) or the epochs thanks to the parser.
 By running these pieces of code you can also visualize the output and see how the model performed.